songzhaozhe/dm/README.md

 ```
 python xgboost_train.py
 ```
-You can also change the parameter of XGBoost with command line arguments as follow:
+You can also modify the parameters of XGBoost with command line arguments as follow:
 * -dir ... path to the dataset - don't required if you save your data in recommended way
 * -ts 5 ... time step - how many ticks you wish to use to predict the price trend. default is 5
 * -eta 0.1 ... the shrinkage rate, which is equal to learning rate in other model. a float number from 0 to 1. default is 0.1